Interference (baseball): Common misconceptions

 When a fielder hinders a baserunner, the situation is called obstruction, not interference.
-Baseball commentators will often mistakenly refer to obstruction as interference.
+Baseball commentators often mistakenly refer to obstruction as interference.

 Not all physical contact in baseball is interference.
-Accidental contact that has little or no effect on play will usually be ignored; physical contact must result in an advantageous situation for the offense to be considered offensive interference.
+Accidental contact that has little or no effect on play is usually ignored; physical contact must result in an advantageous situation for the offense to be considered offensive interference.
 Nor must physical contact occur for interference to be called; a runner may interfere with a fielder simply by hindering the fielder's ability to attempt to make a play on a batted ball.

 If a baserunner is hit by a fair batted ball while standing on a base, the runner is out, unless the ball has already passed an infielder or the infield fly rule has been declared.
 The base is not a sanctuary.

 However, being in contact with a base may protect a baserunner from being called out for interference in the case of a fielder attempting to field a batted ball.